MrHombre/Build-a-Bot/README.md

 * Kat command

 **_Note_**
-> _will need to if a downloader for music, sexy rhino might have something_
+> _will need to find a downloader for music, sexy rhino might have something_